 The facility, which opened Sept.
 9 at the home of the NBA's Phoenix Suns, welcomed several dozen customers during the Cardinals' first Monday night appearance of the year.

-What I saw during my four-and-a-half-hour stay showed the hunger for sports betting in the state and illustrated why Arizona has been an NFL betting hotbed since launching 96 days ago.
+What I saw during my four-and-a-half-hour stay showed the hunger for sports betting in the state and illustrated why Arizona NFL betting has been red hot since launching 96 days ago.

 A Sports Betting Oasis in the Heart of Phoenix